github/docs/content/account-and-profile/setting-up-and-managing-your-github-user-account/managing-email-preferences/setting-your-commit-email-address.md

 ---
 ## About commit email addresses

-{% data variables.product.prodname_dotcom %} uses your commit email address to associate commits with your account on {% data variables.product.product_location %}.
+{% data variables.product.prodname_dotcom %} uses your commit email address to associate commits with your account on {% data variables.product.product_dotcom %}.
 You can choose the email address that will be associated with the commits you push from the command line as well as web-based Git operations you make.

 For web-based Git operations, you can set your commit email address on {% ifversion ghae %}{% data variables.product.product_name %}{% else %}{% data variables.product.product_location %}{% endif %}.
 For commits you push from the command line, you can set your commit email address in Git.